 Credit (loan) refers to an agreement in which the lender supplies the borrower with money, goods or services in return for the promise of future payment.

-Here are 2 examples which help you to understand how credit works.
+Here are two examples which help you to understand how credit works.

 Terms of Credit

-Every loan agreement specifies an interest rate which the borrower must pay to the lender along with the repayment of the principal.
+Every loan agreement specifies an interest rate that the borrower must pay to the lender along with the repayment of the principal.
 In addition, lenders also demand collateral (security) against loans.

-Interest rate, collateral and documentation requirement, and the mode of repayment, together is called the terms of credit.
+Interest rate, collateral and documentation requirement and the mode of repayment, together, are called the terms of credit.
 It may vary depending on the nature of the lender and the borrower.

 Formal Sector Credit in India

 Cheap and affordable credit is crucial for the country’s development.
-The various types of loans can be grouped as:
+The various types of loans can be grouped as follows: